 If this experiment requires multiple correlation passes, then make copies of

 Go make yourself an espresso.
 You may have time for more than one.

 Occasionally jobs will fail to complete.

-espresso.py will list jobs that do not have the usual 'BYE' messages in their logs at completion.
+espresso.py will list jobs that do have ERROR messages in their logs at completion, or whose logs lack the usual 'BYE' messages indicating the job terminated normally.

 chklogs is a bash alias which can also check which jobs did not appear to complete as expected, based on the messages at the end of the *.difxlog files.
 Specify the output data directory, or by default